adam-savard/pixi-js-table/README.md

 A framework for creating tables in Pixi JS

 ## WHAT IS THIS FOR?
 Pixi.Table (invoked by `new Table();`) is a class that you can include in your Pixi projects for displaying a table of any size.
 This aims to have basic functionality similar to tables in HTML5.
-This is not terribly efficient, hwoever; large tables may take a very long time to update.
+This is not terribly efficient, however; large tables may take a very long time to update.

 ## HOW DO I USE THIS?